madeleinegermaine/madeleinegermaine/_posts/2013-10-07-share-thanksgiving.md

 ###Share Thanksgiving Ottawa###

-I was City Leader for Share Thanksgiving Ottawa, an organization that pairs new Canadians with established Canadian families for a holiday meal.
-I ran a successful communications campaign that resulted in coverage from all local television, radio and print media.
+In 2013, I ran communications for Share Thanksgiving Ottawa, an organization that pairs new Canadians with established Canadian families for a holiday meal.
+Our campaign resulted in coverage from local television, radio and print media.

-Our organization matched over 80 new Canadian families in its first year in Ottawa.
+Thanks to our media coverage, host family recruitment was a great success.
+We matched over 80 new Canadian families in our first year in Ottawa.

 ###Media clips###